What Is Digital Adoption?

 The Role of Digital Adoption in Achieving Digital Transformation

-That is where a digital adoption strategy comes into play.
+That’s where a digital adoption strategy becomes critical.

-How REG reduced time-to-proficiency of its CRM and ERP by 50% with Whatfix
+Case Study: How REG Reduced CRM & ERP Time-to-Proficiency by 50% with Whatfix

 “Whatfix reimagines our training.
 It supports in-app guidance across almost any interface and platform.
 And it’s so easy to update materials, we can at last keep pace with the system changes.
-Looking back, Whatfix was one of the best decisions we have made.”
+Looking back, Whatfix was one of our best decisions,” said Abby Essing, Sr. Operations Manager, REG.

 8 Digital Adoption Strategies to Enable Users